oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ```
 {% endraw %}

 The XSS attack vector works only if the web app treats all values as trustworthy and appends them directly to the template, such as when the web app doesn't escape or sanitize values first.
-Luckily for us, Angular automatically does both for us.
+Luckily, Angular automatically does both.

 When you add values through interpolation in templates (using the {% raw %}`{{}}`{% endraw %} syntax), Angular automatically escapes the data.
-So the comment
+So the comment:

 ```
 <a href="javascript:alert(\'Crash Landing on You stinks!\')">Click to win a free prize!</a>